 - Preheat oven to 325 degrees F. Spray a 9-by-2-inch springform pan with nonstick spray.

 - Put the chocolate, butter, and salt in a large microwave safe bowl.
 Melt in the microwave for one minute.
 Stir and microwave again for one minute, then heat again until completely melted, about two minutes more.
 Alternatively, put the chocolate and butter in a heatproof bowl.
 Bring a saucepan filled with an inch or so of water to a very slow simmer; set the bowl on the pan without touching the water.
 Stir occasionally until melted.

 - Beat the eggs and sugar with an electric mixer until light and thickened, about eight to 10 minutes.
 Fold the melted chocolate into the whipped eggs until evenly combined.

 - Pour the batter into the prepared pan and bake until a toothpick inserted into the center comes out wet but not gooey, about one hour and 25 minutes.
 Remove cake from the oven and cool on a rack.

 - To serve, remove ring from springform mold.
 Dust cake with confectioners’ sugar.
 For a pretty Valentine’s cake, use a paper doily to create a pattern on top of the cake.
 Place the doily on the cooled cake and sprinkle with the powdered sugar.
 Remove the doily and serve with whipped cream or ice cream if desired.

 For a kids’ party, how about chocolate cream-filled cupcakes?
 They’re as easy as making a box mix and adding your own flourishes.
-Or tackle the seemingly difficult abut easier-than-you-think molten lava cakes.
-Boy, will your guests be impressed or what?
+Or tackle these seemingly difficult but easier-than-you-think molten lava cakes.
+Your Valentine is sure to be impressed!

 Not everyone loves chocolate (hard to believe) and some people are actually allergic to it.
 Poor things.
 If so, think about your favorite strawberry shortcake for a Valentine’s Day dessert.
 You can make your own shortcake, of course, or you can buy a good angel food or pound cake at the grocery store bakery, top it with sweetened fresh or frozen thawed berries and a dollop of whipped cream.
 One easy strawberry shortcake recipe has you making biscuits then topping them with whipped cream and strawberries.